Jacinta Nampijinpa Price: Immigration

 On 10 September, she was removed from the shadow ministry by Liberal leader Sussan Ley after refusing to apologise for these comments and refusing to support Ley's leadership.
+Ley was eventually deposed in February 2026 after a leadership spill was won by Angus Taylor.

 Awards and recognition

 Price was presented with the inaugural Freedom and Hope Award at the Australian Conservative Political Action Conference held in Sydney in October 2022.
 Crikey described her as "the breakout star" of the event.

 During her artistic career, Price was named Artist of the Year at the NAIDOC Awards in 2011, and was nominated for Most Promising New Talent in Music in the 2012 Deadly Awards.
 Her album Dry River, was a finalist in the folk category for the NT Song of the Year Awards in 2012.

 Legal proceedings

 Price launched defamation proceedings against the Australian Broadcasting Corporation in 2019 in response to its coverage of her "Mind the Gap" tour.
 She received a full public apology for "false and defamatory" material in April 2021.

 In 2020, Price was sued for defamation by Nova Peris, former federal government senator for the NT, who is also Aboriginal.
 Price had accused Peris of protecting sexual predators while on the television program Studio 10.
 According to transcripts provided by the Supreme Court of Victoria, Price stated that Peris had been involved with "powerful men who have made it to powerful positions who have never been condemned".
 Price later apologised to Peris for these remarks.

 In August 2022, journalist Peter FitzSimons threatened to sue Price for defamation when she complained that he had been rude and aggressive in a telephone interview.
 Price urged FitzSimons and his newspaper, The Sydney Morning Herald, to release the recording of the interview but they declined to do so.